chenlei-leng/chenlei-leng.github.io/_pages/research.md

   Low-rank and structured models for ranking and comparison data.

 - **High-Dimensional Data**
-  Theory and methodology for sparse estimation, regularisation, and scalable computation in high-dimensional settings.
+  Theory and methodology for sparse estimation, regularization, and scalable computation in high-dimensional settings.

 - **Correlated Data**
   Statistical inference for dependent and structured data, including longitudinal, spatial, and time series contexts.